jakobhviid/k8s-examples/README.md

 - Install oh my zsh or equivalent.
 - Docker completion - <https://docs.docker.com/compose/completion/>
 - Do the same for kubernetes and make aliases! - <https://thorsten-hans.com/autocompletion-for-kubectl-and-aliases-using-oh-my-zsh>
-  - K = kubectl
+  - k = kubectl
+  - d = docker
-  - Docker-compose = dc
+  - docker-compose = dc
   - etc.

+Most commands in theis section uses `k`instead of `kubectl`.
+Be aware of this when running the commands.

 ## Terminology